Health Psychologist Career (Salary + Duties + Interviews)

 Health Psychology Examples

-Health psychologists may find that their job and areas of focus change over time as the field develops.
+Health psychologists may find that their jobs and focus areas change as the field develops.
 Day-to-day, you might be doing different things, including:

-1. Conducting research on how different behaviors and messages could reduce smoking
+1. Researching how different behaviors and messages could reduce smoking

 2. Hosting training sessions with health trainers to help them work more effectively with clients